 - 1. Each student grades K-5 may check out two books.
 Students are urged to explore the entire library collection and not limit themselves to just Accelerated Reader books. - 2.
-Regular library books are checked out for a two week period.
+Regular library books are checked out for a two-week period.
 Students will not be allowed to check out more books if they have an overdue book.
 If a student indicates a book is lost or a book is 4 weeks overdue, an overdue form will be sent home giving the parents the cost of the lost book(s).
 Arrangements will be made with the parents for paying for the book and reinstating the student's checkout privileges. - 3.
-Reference material may be checked out for use during the school day and must be returned by 3:30 p.m. each day. - 4.
-Students who need to check out video, audio, reference, or kit materials will need to prearrange that by a conference with their teacher, parents and the media specialist. - 5.
 Parents of our students may arrange with the Media Specialist to obtain a library account for themselves in order to check out materials from the SES Media Center.